bootstrap-ruby/bootstrap_form/README.md

 ActiveRecord::Validations::PresenceValidator or
 ActiveModel::Validations::PresenceValidator.

-In cases where this behavior is undesirable, use the `required` to force the class to be present or absent :
+In cases where this behavior is undesirable, use the `required` option to force the class to be present or absent:

 ```erb
 <%= f.password_field :login, label: "New Username", required: true %>